Vidyo/helloworld-vidyo.io-ios/README.md

 1. Download the latest Vidyo.io iOS SDK package: https://static.vidyo.io/latest/package/VidyoClient-iOSSDK.zip
 2. Copy the framework located at VidyoClient-iOSSDK/lib/ios/VidyoClientIOS.framework to the root directory of where this repository was cloned (i.e. parallel to this README.md file).

-> Note: VidyoClient SDK version 4.1.19.7 or greater is required.
+> Note: VidyoClient SDK version 4.1.21.7 or greater is required.
 > The version of the SDK that you are acquiring is highlighted in the blue box here: https://developer.vidyo.io/documentation/latest

+## Notes
+1. Since the instructional video was created, there have been a number of updates to the VidyoClient SDK.
+One of these updates relates to the necessary frameworks that should be included in "Linked Frameworks and Libraries" in the target's General settings.
+The following "Linked Frameworks and Libraries" should be added:
+-AudioToolbox.framework
+-AVFoundation.framework
+-CoreLocation.framework
+-CoreMedia.framework
+-SystemConfiguration.framework
+-UIKit.framework
+-VidyoClientIOS.framework

 ## Build and Run Application
-1. Open the project VidyoIODemo/VidyoIODemo.xcodeproj in Xcode 8.0 or later.
+1. Open the project VidyoIODemo/VidyoIODemo.xcodeproj in Xcode 9.0 or later.
 2. Open the source file VidyoIODemo/VidyoIODemo/ViewController.m and update the token value "InsertValidTokenHere" with a valid generated token.
 See the Token section of the Documentation at https://developer.vidyo.io for more info on generating tokens or watch an instructional video [here](https://support.vidyo.io/hc/en-us/articles/115004915647-Generate-Vidyo-io-Tokens).
 3. Connect an iOS device to your computer via USB.
 4. Select the iOS device as the build target of your application.